Design thinking

 The goal of this stage is for your team to develop a user-centered vision of the core problem you need to solve.
 The idea is to challenge any assumptions or biases teams have, instead using their customer perspective as a guiding source.
 This is important because it aligns the team on what needs to be considered during the rest of the design thinking process.

-As you build up your understanding of your users, it's helpful to visualize their experience.
+To help you get a solid understanding of the problems you’re solving, you can ask a lot of questions to build empathy with your users.
+It’s helpful to visualize their experience.
 A common way to do this is to assemble a customer journey map.
 This helps identify areas of friction and understand customer preferences.

 Key steps in the ideation phase:

-Your priority here is to generate as many ideas as possible, without judging or evaluating them.
-This step encourages designers to think creatively and push the boundaries of what's possible.
 We’ve put together a list of different brainstorming techniques to help your teams come up with creative new ideas.

 At this stage, your team’s goal is to remove uncertainty around your proposed solutions.
 This is where you start thinking about them in more detail, including how you’ll bring them to life.
 Your prototypes should help the team understand if the design or solution will work as it’s intended to.

-Here, the focus is on speed and efficiency — you don’t want to invest a ton of time or resources into these solutions yet because you’re not sure they’re the best ones for the problem you’re trying to solve.
+Here, the focus is on speed and efficiency.
+You don’t want to invest a ton of time or resources into these solutions yet because you’re not sure they’re the best ones for the problem you’re trying to solve.
 You just need a functional, interactive prototype that can prove your concept.
 These are learning opportunities to help you spot any issues or opportunities before you take it any further.

 The testing stage is normally one of the last stages of the design thinking process.
-After you’ve developed a concept or prototype, you need to test it in the real-world to understand its viability and usability.
+After you’ve developed a concept or prototype, you need to test it in the real world to understand its viability and usability.
 It’s where your product, design, or development teams evaluate the creative solutions they’ve come up with, to see how real users interact with them.

 Testing your concepts and observing how people interact with them helps you understand whether or not the prototype solves real problems and meets their needs, before you invest in it fully.